piyoki/nixos-config/docs/tips-and-tricks.md

 ## Home-Manager

 - It's like `configuration.nix`, but for the user environment.
-- Plenty more options to declare package
+- Plenty more options to declare packages
-- Also a better way to manage dotfiles
+- A better way to manage dotfiles

 ### Getting Started